Mayo Clinic Decision Aid

 5+ year impact

-Mayo Clinic's Knowledge and Evaluation Research Unit has since adopted my team's design vision and core user experience for development, and deployed a functioning web app to share with the general public and research community.
+Mayo Clinic's Knowledge and Evaluation Research Unit has adopted my team's design vision and core user experience for deployment.
+The result is a functioning web app to share with the general public and research community.

 Please check it out at https://depressiondecisionaid.mayoclinic.org/